MayorT/Demo/README.md

 Just learning how to use github with all this classes

-I got the answer to this step now

-I was told to do more edits on this file
+I just deleted two lines now